schang-chapman/CPSC354_FA22_Report/Assignment3/README.md

 ### Submission Date: Dec.
 11 2022

 # Pseudocode
 My pseudocode logic was written in Python.
-These Python examples use normal lists on account of me deciding that I would be able to retrospectively replace the necessary loops in order to iterate through pointers as demonstrated in the example length function provided in linked-list.lc.
+These Python examples use normal lists on account of me deciding that I would be able to retrospectively replace the necessary loops in order to iterate through pointers by referencing the example length function provided in linked-list.lc.
 ```
 def inBetween(val, left, right):
     right.insert(0, val)